 - Put a lien on your property that you own

 - Garnish your wages

-This is why it’s important to respond to the summons as many creditors (including Portfolio Recovery) will work with debt settlement firms and consumers when suits have been filed.
+This is why it’s important to respond to the summons.
+Many creditors (including Portfolio Recovery) will work with debt settlement firms and consumers when suits have been filed.